Run all health checks

 YoUrE FrAgMeNtInG tHe LiNuX DeSkToP REEEEEEEEEEEEEEEEEEEEEEEEEEEEEEEEEEEEEEEE, become a gnome contributor instead

 Sorry if this one is getting a little defensive but the question is provocative and so is the answer.
-The question of why a distro should exist is an interesting one, so let me explain why I think instantOS doesn’t fall into the “30th fork of something that doesn’t contribute to the original but still breaks in different ways”-category.
+The question of why a distro should exist is an interesting one, so let me explain why I think instantOS doesn't fall into the "30th fork of something that doesn't contribute to the original but still breaks in different ways"-category.
 First of all, if you wanted to rid the earth of such projects, start with Zorin OS.
-It is Ubuntu Gnome with a custom gtk theme.
-That is not even exaggerated, if you take a look at their Github that’s the only thing you’ll find, among with a fork of kde connect that’s also just a rename.
+It is Ubuntu Gnome with a custom GTK theme.
+That is not even exaggerated, if you take a look at their GitHub that's the only thing you'll find, among with a fork of KDE Connect that's also just a rename.
 The amount of press Zorin has managed to gather with absolutely no substance is staggering.
-And no, I also think that we do not need yet another debian iso with kde or xfce preinstalled and a changed wallpaper.
-The reason why I created instantOS is that it didn’t exist before.
-It is unique and its experience is not offered by any other Distro and I suspect that won’t change.
-It’s aiming to be lightweight, feature rich, power user friendly and still usable for people who are not experienced with standalone WMs.
-It has a GUI control center that is not dependant on any desktop environment, a hybrid WM, a noob friendly lightweight installer any many more things that offer a desktop experience that is unique.
+And no, I also think that we do not need yet another Debian ISO with KDE or XFCE preinstalled and a changed wallpaper.
+The reason why I created instantOS is that it didn't exist before.
+It is unique and its experience is not offered by any other distro and I suspect that won't change.
+It's aiming to be lightweight, feature rich, power user friendly and still usable for people who are not experienced with standalone WMs.
+It has a GUI control center that is not dependent on any desktop environment, a hybrid WM, a noob-friendly lightweight installer and many more things that offer a desktop experience that is unique.
 It also ticks the technical boxes that makes it a distro like having its own repos.